-Dinks trademark look was nice starched and ironed jeans and a white shirt, with snaps, not buttons.
+Dink’s trademark look was nice starched and ironed jeans and a white shirt, with snaps, not buttons.
 He always wore expensive cowboy boots made from exotic leathers.
 I think ostrich was his favorite.
 They were about the most expensive.
 Of course various snake skins were also in his closet or on his feet at times.
-He topped everything off with a big nice cowboy hat, always of the most expensive grade.
+He topped everything off with a big nicely creased cowboy hat, always of the most expensive grade.
 Dink wore lots of gold and diamonds.
 Few modern day pimps could out shine Dink in his day.
 When it came to vehicles no one drove fancier pickups than Dink.
 He would leave a dealership in a brand new truck, drive directly to a hot rod shop to get loud pipes and fancy wheels put on it.
 This was even before guys really did that.
-We are talking the 60’s and 70’s.
+We are talking the 60s and 70s.

 When I mentioned earlier about the way he dressed, that was everyday.
 He would be right off in the bottom of an excavation with mud knee deep.
 When he would come back to the surface he would be cover from hat to boots with grease and mud.
 The next day he’d be right back dressed in his finest clothes, knowing what the day would hold for him.

 Dink was a good 20 years older than me.
-By 1972 I had found my way into the world of underground utility construction in the Austin, Texas area.
-I was doing subcontract work for a cousin, Nelson Lewis that was in the business.
+By 1972 I had found my way into the world of underground utility construction in Austin, Texas.
+I was doing subcontract work for my cousin, Nelson Lewis that was well established in the business.

 Dink suggested we form a partnership and pool our work and our resources.
 I think he said “it’s not likely we’ll both be down on our luck at the same time, so we can be there for each other”.

 Dink and I met for coffee early each morning, then we’d have lunch together most of the time and meet up for coffee a couple of other times each day.
-I can see where she may have thought we were spending too much time together.
+I can see where my wife may have thought we were spending too much time together.